entrapta-dev/dotfiles/README.md

 # dotfiles
 dotfiles and configs for heron laptop
-running ArchLinux (btw) with sway WM
+running ArchLinux (btw) with sway WM, no DE
+Using [Dracula Theme](https://draculatheme.com/) wherever possible for a consistent look.

 ## what it currently looks like
 ![preview](./preview.png)